JordanMarr/ReactiveElmish.Avalonia/README.md

 All binding methods on the `ReactiveElmishViewModel` are disposed when the view model is diposed.

 ### `Bind`
 The `Bind` method binds data from an `IElmishStore` to a property on your view model.
-This can be a simple model propery or a projection based on the model.
+This can be a simple model property or a projection based on the model.
 ```F#
 type CounterViewModel() =
     inherit ReactiveElmishViewModel()